Mobile Malware: The new battleground for Cyber Attacks

 Share

 Hackers are now focusing their cyber-attacks on mobile phones, and with more than half the global population owning a smartphone mobile, cyber-attacks will continue to rise.
-Mobile data theft is on the increase because we are moving more to a cashless society.
-Most countries have adopted various mobile-based transactions, which poses a security risk for sending personal data.
+Mobile data theft is increasing because we are moving to a cashless society.
+Most countries have adopted mobile-based transactions, posing a security risk for sending personal data.

-According to a report by global anti-virus giant Kaspersky, their software detected more than 3.5 million pieces of malware in 2014.
+According to a report by global antivirus giant Kaspersky, its software detected more than 3.5 million pieces of malware in 2014.

 Data Leakage

 The risk for data leakages rests with what information you share with other apps.
-The problem lies in that not all the free apps you download use the data for marketing purposes.
-Some pose a serious security risk, and that is why you should be careful which apps you give permissions to.
+The problem is that not all the free apps you download use the data for marketing purposes.
+Some pose a serious security risk, so you should be careful which apps you permit to use.
 You can protect your private network from leakages through a VPN.
 If you do not know what this is, you can check this beginner’s guide to VPNs.

 Wi-Fi Interference

-Wi-Fi connections are the newest ways through which people access the internet on their mobile phones.
-Today it is not unusual to find café and airports filled with internet hotspots.
+Wi-Fi connections are the newest ways people access the internet on their mobile phones.
+It is not unusual to find café acafésirports filled with internet hotspots today.
 Public networks are not as secure as they look.
 The main point of attack is the man-in-middle.
-This is where the hacker intercepts data been sent and received by the parties.
-Getting a VPN helps close some of the doors that are open to hackers.
-While using Wi-Fi is cheaper than cellular data, avoid using it for sending sensitive information like credit card details.
+This is where the hacker intercepts data sent and received by the parties.
+Getting a VPN helps close some of the doors open to hackers.
+While using Wi-Fi is cheaper than cellular data, avoid using it to send sensitive information like credit card details.

 PIN Breaches

-This, while a minor security risk, can be catastrophic if the user has sensitive information on their phone.
-Physical device breaches will occur when the user has not created strong passwords, or their phone lacks encryption software.
-Most people do not consider the security risk they expose their personal data to when they ignore strong passwords or the use of biometrics.
+While this is a minor security risk, it can be catastrophic if the user has sensitive information on their phone.
+Physical device breaches will occur when the user has not created strong passwords, or their cellphone lacks encryption software.
+Most people do not consider the security risk they expose their data to when they ignore strong passwords or the use of biometrics.

 Phishing attacks